Exceptional algebroids and type IIA superstrings: Introduction

 In more detail, we describe the relevant subclass of exceptional algebroids, called \emph{type IIA algebroids} and prove that they locally correspond to a type IIA version of the \emph{exceptional tangent bundle} \cite{Hull,CSCW,BCKT,CSCW2,BMP,HS2} (Subsection \ref{subsec:typeIIA} and Theorem \ref{thm:class}).
 We then study the relation between embedding tensors and Leibniz parallelisations.
 We show which embedding tensors define such a parallelisation --- they correspond to a pair of an \emph{elgebra} (exceptional algebroid over a point) together with a suitable \emph{coisotropic} subalgebra, satisfying some mild conditions (Theorem \ref{thm:lift}).
 This result gives a simplification and a slight refinement of the result of Inverso \cite{Inverso}.
 We then describe the Poisson--Lie U-duality phenomenon and its compatibility with the supergravity equations.
 We finish by discussing examples of Leibniz parallelisations over tori, $S^2$, $S^3$, and $S^4$, and we explain how the ordinary U-duality and generalised Yang--Baxter deformations fit in our framework.

-In addition to being more technically involved, the type IIA setup exhibits some important differences from the M-theory and type IIB case.
-Most importantly, the local moduli space of these algebroids is not trivial, but consists of 5 points (see the picture in Theorem \ref{thm:class}).
+In addition to being more technically involved, the type IIA setup exhibits an important difference from the M-theory and type IIB case --- the local moduli space of the type IIA exceptional algebroids is not trivial, but consists of 5 points (see the picture in Theorem \ref{thm:class}).
 This corresponds to two deformations of the type IIA theory \cite{Romans,HLW}.
 Also, similarly to the IIB case, the ``algebraic calculation'' of the possible twists of the bracket reveals the option of having a non-physical twist by a vector field.
 This complication results in an extra trace condition in Theorem \ref{thm:lift}, which is not present in the M-theory case \cite{BHVW} (but it appears in the type IIB case \cite{BHVW2}).